JerryJiaGit/facenet_trt/README.md

 *Note: INT8 not implemented due to some issues which may same as https://github.com/tensorflow/tensorflow/issues/22854 *Note: The result is based on savedmodel file, for checkpoints frozen graph, has no runtime improvement, that may be a bug, still working on it.

+TensorRT 5 result
+Similar to TRT4 but the runtime improvement with savedmodel is about 10% on GV100.